Giully314/perf-ninja/solutions/chapter9.md

 we can use more the ILP of the cpu.
 Another approach would be to change the algorithm and load the data into an hashmap for fast comparison.

+## Dependency chain 2
+Same concept applied in the first exercise of this type; remove the chain inside the rng and try to do a manual loop unrool inside the particle computation so we can process multiple entities per loop iteration (inside the OOO engine).

 # Exercise 2